PedroMTSilva/leco/README.md

 ## Sharing 💗

-Project is open source.
+The project is currently open source.
 Feel free to make your own version.
-All you need to do is to fork this repository Mark star ⭐ if you like the project.
+All you need to do is to fork this repository.
+Don't forget to leave a star ⭐ if you like it.

 ## Inspiration 💡

-This project takes inspiration on developers portfolio website.
+This project was inspired by a variety of developers' portfolio websites.
-Thanks a lot [Hashir Shoaeb](https://hashirshoaeb.com/) and contributors who help on [home](https://github.com/hashirshoaeb/home) project.
+Thanks a lot to [Hashir Shoaeb](https://hashirshoaeb.com/) and contributors who helped on the [home](https://github.com/hashirshoaeb/home) project.

 ## Prerequisites 🍪

-You should have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your PC and configure [React + Tailwind](https://tailwindcss.com/docs/guides/create-react-app).
+You will need [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your PC and to configure [React + Tailwind](https://tailwindcss.com/docs/guides/create-react-app).
 You should also own a GitHub account.

 ## Setup And Deployment 🔧